No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 Quizlet is a creative and beginner-friendly tool for understanding Korean.
 It offers interactive flashcards, games, and quizzes to help you learn words, expressions, and grammar.

 This well-known Quizlet app offers an extensive library of pre-made flashcard decks created by millions of users worldwide.
-New learners can easily mix text, images, and audio for outstanding knowledge with fun.
+New learners can easily integrate text, images, and audio for effective learning with enjoyment.

 Quizlet has interactive learning modes and practice tests.
 The games and quizzes sections have many activities.
 It includes “Match” (a timed matching game) and “Test” (customizable quizzes).

-It is the only web-based option for collective learning and group study sessions, and you can only access it via the browser.
+It is the only web-based option for collective learning and group study sessions, and it can be accessed only via a browser.

 The basic features are free.
-But the premium version offers more decks and advanced tools, like offline access and progress tracking.
+However, the premium version offers more decks and advanced tools, such as offline access and progress tracking.

 Available Platforms: Android | iOS | Web

 Pricing: A few basic parts are free.
 Buy Quizlet Plus to access all games, flashcards, and the Q&A library.
 You can remove ads, do offline studies, and more.
-The cost ranges from $7.99 monthly to $35.99 yearly.
+The cost ranges from $7.99 per month to $35.99 per year.

 6. DuoCards for Visual Korean Learning